 Well, his "heir" in Apple has continued on this path, perhaps with more measured steps.
 He improved smartwatches and then moved on to the payments sector with Apple Pay and the new Apple Card.
-Now it seems the time to innovate again in the field of smartphones: the new iPhone 13 could change connectivity as we know it.
+Now it seems the time has come to innovate again in the field of smartphones: the new iPhone 13 could change connectivity as we know it.
 It could be the first consumer-grade phone with direct satellite connectivity.

 iPhone 13, "orbital" connectivity?

 The rumors about this innovation all come from an analyst (quite well known in his field) called Ming-Chi Kuo.
 The "whispers" in these cases are many, some spread by the companies themselves, and denials are on the agenda.
 However, the analyzes and leaks spread by Kuo have an extraordinary level of reliability.
-And on the iPhone 13 the "bomb" launched should be taken rather seriously.
+And on the iPhone 13 the "bomb" thrown should be taken rather seriously.

 Yes, the iPhone 13 according to a note sent by Kuo to its investors will have the ability to make calls and send messages even in the absence of normal cellular coverage.
-Like?
+How?
 Taking advantage of the satellite one, of course.